zepto-lang/zepto/README.md

 >= - compare equality of two values
 <= - compare equality of two values
 && - and operation
-and - and operation
 || - or operation
-or - or operation
-string=? - compare equality of two strings string? - compare equality of two strings string<? - compare equality of two strings string<=? - compare equality of two strings string>=? - compare equality of two strings
+string=? - compare equality of two strings string>? - compare equality of two strings string<? - compare equality of two strings string<=? - compare equality of two strings string>=? - compare equality of two strings